Shellgate/apt-servers-optimal/README.md

 - Writes a clean, duplicate-free, safe `/etc/apt/sources.list`.
 - Only refreshes (never deletes) APT keys.
 - Keeps all backups for easy restore at any time.
-- Can repair or restore broken sources.
-- Can uninstall all changes and revert to Ubuntu defaults.

 ---